 Melting snow across the eastern front of the Montana Rocky Mountains expose the rugged mountains and peaks of these majestic mountains.
 The view, lensed while flying above the South Fork of the Milk River on the First Nations Blackfeet Reservation, dramatically illustrates why these mountains were called the “Backbone of the World” by the Blackfeet over the past few centuries.

 From Medicine Owl Peak on the far left side of this image to the sacred Chief Mountain (called Nínaiistáko by the Blackfeet) jutting upwards on the far right, there are many iconic locations in this photograph.
 To review the full-size panoramic photo please go here and use the scrollbars to navigate around the image.
-And to review the full-size panoramic photo with location key for all the mountains names in this image please go here and use the scrollbars to navigate around the image.
+To view the location key for this image please select the arrow icon on the left side of the image.